 Even the best-maintained buildings are vulnerable to damage.
-Though buildings are stationary, their parts discreetly shift and move over time in response to weather, aging materials, and typical wear and tear.
+Though buildings are stationary, their parts can independently shift and move over time in response to weather, aging materials, and typical wear and tear.
 Ceiling cracks are a common type of damage that building owners and residents should monitor.
-When a ceiling crack is anything other than a small, shallow crack, building owners Cuyahoga County, Geauga County, and Lake County should contact Keystone Home Inspection to assess the damage and provide detailed information and recommendations on how to mitigate the damage.
+When you’re looking at anything other than small, thin cracks, building owners in Cuyahoga County, Geauga County, and Lake County should contact Keystone Home Inspection to assess the situation and provide detailed information and recommendations on how to mitigate further damage.
+Here’s what you need to know about what causes cracks in ceilings and how to tell if ceiling cracks are serious.

 Keystone Home Inspection proudly serves building owners in Cleveland.
 Our inspectors will perform a thorough investigation of your building and provide you with a fully-detailed, easy-to-read report with our findings.
 To schedule a free phone consultation or an inspection, you can contact us at 216-469-8600, at info@inspectionsbykeystone.com, or on our web page’s contact form.